isadorasophia/murder/README.md

 For more information on how the ECS applies to the engine, I recommend checking out the documentation for [Bang](https://github.com/isadorasophia/bang), the framework that Murder uses.

 ### Requirements
-We support developing (which means, running the editor) on **Linux, MacOS, Windows** and even **SteamDeck**.
+We support developing (which means, running the editor) on **Linux, MacOS, Windows** and even **Steam Deck**.
 All you really need is .NET 8 SDK installed.

+### Supported platforms
-The game obviously also ships to all these architectures.

-Console support is still on progress.
+The engine supports targeting your game to Linux (which includes Steam Deck), MacOS and Windows.
+Console support is currently on progress.

+We have no plans on officially supporting web or mobile (iOS or Android) for now, sorry!

 ### Contributing
 This is still super early, but feel free to contact me or [saint11](http://saint11.org/) if you have any suggestions.
 I am very interested in people trying it out and any feedback you may have!